Josuto/monguito/README.md

 Persists the given list of entities by either inserting or updating them and returns the list of persisted entities.
 As with the `save` operation, `saveAll` inserts or updates each entity of the list based on the existence of the `id` field.
 In the event of any error, this operation rollbacks all its changes.
 In other words, it does not save any given entity, thus guaranteeing operation atomicity.

-This operation accepts `userId` as an optional behavioural option to enable user audit data handling (read [this section](#built-in-audit-data-support) for further details on this topic).
+This operation accepts `userId` as an option property to enable user audit data handling (read [this section](#built-in-audit-data-support) for further details on this topic).

 ### `deleteAll`

-Deletes all the entities that match the MongoDB a given search criteria specified as `options.filters` behavioural option and returns the total amount of deleted entities.
-Beware that if no search criteria is provided, then `deleteAll` deletes all the stored entities.
+Deletes all the entities matching value of some given `filters` option property and returns the total amount of deleted entities.
+Beware that if no value is provided for `filters` is provided, then `deleteAll` deletes all the stored entities.
 In the event of any error, this operation rollbacks all its changes.
 In other words, it does not delete any stored entity, thus guaranteeing operation atomicity.

 # Examples